 She won first place for her Symphony in E minor, which is what launched her success as a composer and in fact, she was the first African American woman to have an original composition performed by an American symphony orchestra.

 Her compositions tie African American folk tunes and classic European tradition together, making her a truly unique composer.

 Before William Grant Still was named The Dean of African American Composers, he studied science to please his mother’s dreams of him becoming a physician.

 But, Still knew that science wasn’t his passion and went on to study music at the Oberlin Conservatory of Music.

 His life story is definitely what you’d call a list of firsts.

 For example, he was the first African American to be the conductor for a major American symphony orchestra, the first to have one of his operas performed on national television, and the first African American to have an opera produced by the New York City Opera in 1949.

-Throughout his career as a composer, he created more than 150 pieces, eight of those were operas, several ballets, and five were symphonies, of which his “Afro-American Symphony No. 1 being the most well known.
+Throughout his career as a composer, he created more than 150 pieces, eight of those were operas, several ballets, and five were symphonies, of which his “Afro-American Symphony No. 1 is the most well-known.